Jwillc/wildernessSurvivalThreeJS/README.md

 - A new tree will grow somewhere else in the game ensuring you always have wood
 - After chopping some trees look for little ones and watch them grow!

+Abduction
+- At night a UFO will come and abduct you.
+- If you have a roof over your head you will be safe

+Day-night cycle
+- The day-night cycle are 2 minutes long
+- Stay indoors at night or get abducted

 Thats it!
 That's all there is to do for now.
+Build shelter and survive the nights.

 # Wilderness Survival